VirtualSpaceGit/VirtualSpace-AppSec/README.md

 ## Usage

-Feel free to replicate and verify this demonstration to see the superior detection capabilities of VirtualSpace AppSec if you have a license key to VirtualSpace AppSec, or purchase one with 10% OFF `GHOFF10` :)
+Feel free to replicate and verify this demonstration to see the supreme detection capabilities of VirtualSpace AppSec if you have a license key to VirtualSpace AppSec, or purchase one with 10% OFF `GHOFF10` :)

 ## 📜 Disclaimer